emipa606/Aquarium/README.md

 RFF - use of sand in glass recipes.
 Glass and lights - use of workbenches.
 Multiplayer - native support.
-VFE - chance to get tropical fish as &quot;special items&quot; from fishing.
+VFE - chance to get tropical fish as "special items" from fishing.

 # Credits